rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-python.md

 ------------
 ### (using the pika 0.10.0 Python client)

-Our "Hello world" won't be too complex &#8210; let's send a message, receive it and print it on the screen.
-To do so we need two programs: one that sends a message and one that receives and prints it.
+In this part of the tutorial we'll write two small programs in Elixir; a producer (sender) that sends a single message, and a consumer (receiver) that receives messages and prints them out.
+It's a "Hello World" of messaging.

+In the diagram below, "P" is our producer and "C" is our consumer.
+The box in the middle is a queue - a message buffer that RabbitMQ keeps on behalf of the consumer.

 Our overall design will look like: